Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 Use **data** api to get values with post-processing, like datetime/icon conversion._

-In the Example below will prepend `Hi!` to each file and folder name in the list:
+In the Example below we will prepend `Hi!` to each file and folder name in the list:

 ```html
 <content-column title="Name" key="name" sortable="true" class="full-width ellipsis-cell">